 - Incentives need to be great and extensive if the model is to be made successful.

 - Incentives need to be distributed carefully in the clinical department for pay for performance to be effective.

 - The impact of suggested models should be demonstrated and carefully assessed both prior to and at regular intervals throughout implementation.

 - The impact analysis should contain consideration of the potential for regional inequalities, as there is some evidence that some payment for performance models have deprived countryside hospitals

 - Incentive structures need to emphasize prompting improvement across all hospitals rather than just rewarding hospitals/services that are already performing well.

 - Methodologies for risk adjustment need to be established and assimilated

-It will take a combination and step-by-step program implementation to improve the quality of care and reduce the costs to be sustainable for high quality health care providers.
+It will take a combination and step-by-step program implementation to improve the quality of care and reduce the costs to be sustainable for high-quality health care providers.
 But the selection of these programs must be taken into account because misguided quality factors can affect the program.
-Systems considering pay for performance healthcare model should ask questions about adequacy, such as, will the clinical measure defined in the measure actually leads to better patient outcomes?
-Are there measures for the desired behavior that are reliable, valid and above all feasible?
+Systems considering pay for performance healthcare model should ask questions about adequacy, such as will the clinical measure defined in the measure actually leads to better patient outcomes?
+Are there measures for the desired behavior that is reliable, valid, and above all feasible?
 Do it adequately address the reasons why behavior does not conform to standards?
 Will it fix the money problem or there are other ways to change the behavior?
 Are there any unintentional negative drivers?
-Pay for performance is still a promising path exploring the improvement of quality and cost, but so far implementation seems less convincing.
+Pay for performance is still a promising path in exploring the improvement of quality and cost, but so far implementation seems less convincing.